There are two ways to author an Application in CharmIQ. Start with whichever matches the size of the problem.The Inline Application

 - Real directory organization — sub-folders for components, hooks, styles

 The build pipeline takes your source files, runs them through esbuild (TypeScript → JavaScript, SCSS → CSS), resolves all imports, bundles everything, and produces a single self-contained HTML document that runs in your workspace.
 No deploy step.
 No CI pipeline.
 Edit a file, reload the Application, see the result.A Charm can build a folder-based Application entirely.
 That means: create the folder structure, write each source file, produce the manifest, and place the Application container referencing the folder.
 One prompt.
-A working, multi-file Application.Knowing When to Switch
+A working, multi-file Application.Building Outside the Workspace

 Start inline.
 It's faster, the feedback loop is tighter, and for many tools it's all you need.Switch to folder-based when:- You're importing external libraries or splitting into components